How to Create PDF Forms on Mac (macOS 11 Included) 2024

 - Form Field Recognition: This will help you create a fillable PDF form automatically.
 This prevents you from having to add fields or boxes manually one by one.

 Step 4.
 Edit Fields Properties

-After adding an element, you can set the properties for the interactive field by double clicking on it.
+After adding an element, you can set the properties for the interactive field by double-clicking on it.
 To align added interactive fields, Click the "Align" button and select one of the alignment options.
 To modify an existing field, click on the field to select it, then press the Delete key to delete it, or move your cursor to adjust its size.
-After drawing forms, you can then type in text.
+After drawing forms, you can then type in the text.

 Double-click the field or box to open the Properties window.
 You can then set the appearance, actions, options, and calculations, etc.